heyitswither/shortestpath/README.md

 ```

-The file must end with a newline (most text editors will put a newline in for you, but if your editor does not, you must do it yourself)
+The file must end with a newline, if it does not, then your last node will be skipped.
+Most text editors will put a newline in for you, but if your editor does not, you must do it yourself.

 Then run the program with `./main <node_file>`